Yongsan District: Buses

 Yongsan is served by all types of buses that operate in Seoul - green (local), blue (city), yellow (circulation buses around Namsan) and red (express).
 One of the largest bus stations in Yongsan is in front of Seoul Station.

 Airport Limousine

 Airport Limousine services 6030 and 6702 connect Yongsan with Gimpo and Incheon international airports.
 Due to the COVID-19 pandemic, these services have been suspended.

 Education

 Universities

 Sookmyung Women's University is a private university in Yongsan.
 It was founded in 1906 and is considered one of the top women's universities in South Korea.
-The university has produced a considerable number of successful alumni in media, journalism, politics, governments, and academia and is also home to the one of the first and now most successful women-only ROTC programs in the country.
+The university has produced a considerable number of successful alumni in media, journalism, politics, governments, and academia and is also home to one of the first and now most successful women-only ROTC programs in the country.
 The university is well known for its business programs and also offers a Le Cordon Bleu Hospitality MBA course in cooperation with Le Cordon Bleu.